Have you been in a relationship with a narcissist?

 A significant relationship with a narcissist will cause us to doubt ourselves regardless of how smart we are, diminish our sense of self, and make us feel as if all problems in the relationship are our fault.

-I want to help you get clarity on your strength and power, and to come home to yourself, to who you really are.
+I want to help you get clarity on your strength and power, and to help you come home to yourself – to who you really are.

 - Rule-breakers (“those rules don’t apply to me”)

 - Does things to impress others and show how special they are

 - Charming and persuasive

 - May be emotionally abusive and quick to judge and blame others

 - Manipulative to get their own needs met